jxman/awshealthnotification/README.md

 1. Go to the AWS EventBridge console
 2. Navigate to 'Rules'
-3. Select the 'health-event-notifications' rule
+3. Select the '{env}-health-event-notifications' rule
 4. Click 'Test pattern'
 5. Use this sample event: